They've suffered through years of LRT construction with little to no reprieve | CBC News

 Six of those claims have been opened for further investigation, including two that are being litigated through court proceedings, it says.

-But to date, there's "been no settlements paid on these files," a city spokesperson wrote in an email.
+To date, there have "been no settlements paid on these files," a city spokesperson wrote in an email.

 KEV did not agree to an interview but said in an email that it won't comment on its "robust, contractually-mandated insurance program" for LRT damage claims, as it deals with legal matters.